+a) Indicate the number and type of flares (including emergency flares, if any) which are planned for the proposed plant.
-[] Normal [] Upset

-[] Emergency/ Power Failure [] Start-up

-[] Turnaround and shutdown [] Off-spec material
+[] Normal [] Upset [] Emergency/ Power Failure [] Start-up [] Turnaround and shutdown [] Off-spec material

 Number of Identical Flares: Units

 Flare ID:

-- b) Provide a description of the design of the flare.
-The description should include details regarding

-- Gas collection system.

-- Knock-out drum.

-- System to prevent flash back.

-- Ignition and flame detection systems.

-- Flare assisted by Steam / Air

-- Source of steam/ air.

-- Competing demands for steam/air under normal conditions and in emergencies.

-- Manufacturer's name and model number.

-- Type of Metering System for measuring fluids to be flared
+Provide a description of the design of the flare.
+The description should include details regarding - Gas collection system. - Knock-out drum. - System to prevent flash back. - Ignition and flame detection systems. - Flare assisted by Steam / Air - Source of steam/ air. - Competing demands for steam/air under normal conditions and in emergencies. - Manufacturer's name and model number. - Type of Metering System for measuring fluids to be flared

+Las st the relevant section/ page numbers in the attachment

 c) Provide the following drawing

-Location of the flare: Drawing No:
+- Location of the flare: Drawing No:

 - The flare header system presenting sources of materials to be flared

+Drawing No

 - The knock-out drum

+Drawing No

 - The flare tip

+Drawing No